AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Experiments

 \subsection{Evaluate the Challenges of AVA-AVD}

 To evaluate the challenging characteristics of our AVA-AVD dataset, we first run the state-of-the-art audio-visual (WST~\cite{chung2019said}) and audio-only (VBx~\cite{landini2022bayesian}) diarization systems.
-These systems do not require any training data, we directly finetune the threshold on AVA-AVD validation set.

-{\bf Results of SOTA audio-visual diarization method.} The WST system has good performance on AMI: 10.4 on AMI-ES subset, and 13.6 on AMI-IS subset.
-It adopts an enrollment pipeline, they use the ground truth speaker profiles and a synchronization model~\cite{Chung16a} to enroll the audio segments of each speaker.
-However, this enrollment process would fail for the {\bf completely off-screen speakers} due to the lack of audio-visual correspondence.
+{\bf Audio-Visual diarization system.} The WST system achieves 10.4 on AMI-ES subset, and 13.6 on AMI-IS subset.
+It enrolls the audio segments of each speaker based on the ground truth speaker profiles using synchronization model~\cite{Chung16a}.
+However, this enrollment process would fail for the {\it completely off-screen speakers} due to the lack of visual inputs.
 Therefore, WST only achieves a DER of 42.04 on AVA-AVD.
-We can see that DER is much higher because of the severe speaker error which mainly comes from the {\it enrollment failures}.
+The large speaker error (38.95) mainly comes from the {\it enrollment failures}.
+Noted that we use the open-source pretrained SyncNet\cite{Chung16a} instead of~\cite{chung2019perfect}.

-{\bf Results of SOTA audio-only diarization method.} Another method (VBx) is an audio-only diarization system.
-We use the ResNet101 model released by~\cite{landini2022bayesian}.
-Different from WST, it employs clustering instead of enrollment.
+{\bf Audio-only diarization system.} VBx is an audio-only diarization system.
+We use the same {\bf ResNet101} model released by the authors.
+Unlike WST, it uses clustering instead of enrollment.
 Completely off-screen speakers will not cause any system-level failure for VBx, thus it outperforms WST by 49.17\% on AVA-AVD.
-However, compared with AMI (SPKE of 2.98, DER of 12.53), VBx has a much higher SPKE (18.45) and DER (21.37) on AVA-AVD.
-The reason for the high speaker error is that AVA-AVD has more speakers and complicated scenarios.
+However, compared with AMI, VBx has a much higher SPKE (18.45) and DER (21.37) on AVA-AVD because AVA-AVD has multiple languages and diverse scenarios.